Learn About Colombia Healthcare System and Insurance Options for Expats

 Do Doctors Speak English in Colombia?

 Many expats in Colombia prefer obtaining treatment at private hospitals, mostly because doctors and staff over there can communicate in English.
 Most of these hospitals are based in larger urban areas.
-So if you are living in some remote location or a smaller city, you may have to depend more upon public hospitals for your treatment.
+So if you are living in some remote location or a smaller city, you may have to depend more upon public hospitals under the Colombia Healthcare System for your treatment.

 Finding the Right Doctor at a Hospital in Colombia